OfficeDev/office-js-docs-pr/docs/overview/add-in-development-best-practices.md

 - Test your add-in on a real device by using [sideloading](../testing/sideload-an-office-add-in-on-ipad-and-mac.md).

+> [!NOTE]
- >**Note**  If you're using [Office UI Fabric](https://github.com/OfficeDev/Office-UI-Fabric) for your design elements, many of these elements are taken care of.
+> If you're using [Office UI Fabric](https://github.com/OfficeDev/Office-UI-Fabric) for your design elements, many of these elements are taken care of.

 ## Optimize and monitor add-in performance